Carnival Kingdom | OSCAR

 I read Carnival Kingdom over a relatively short space of time, but actually there is so much food for thought contained within each chapter that I would recommend a more leisurely stroll, allowing time to think through the themes, ideas and implications explored in each chapter.

-Reviewed by Naomi
+Naomi

 Naomi is a former student of Redcliffe College and is hoping to serve God in East Asia with her husband in the near future.